-Technical Field TripsIFT’s Technical Field Trips take you out of the classroom and into the real world.
-Visit local area businesses to gain an insider’s view into the ways in which food science and technology are being applied.
+Technical Field Trips are designed to take you out of the classroom and into the real world to gain an insider’s view of the unique ways food science is currently being applied in commercial food environments.

 All Technical Field Trips will depart from and return to McCormick Place South, Gate 3, at the times listed in the tour descriptions.
 Please arrive 15 minutes prior to scheduled departure time.
 Only registered attendees are permitted on Technical Field Trips.

 Select the appropriate Technical Field Trip from the Ticket Required events options when registering.
 Tickets will be mailed with your registration materials.
 No exchange or refund after May 29, 2015.
 IFT reserves the right to cancel Technical Field Trips which do not meet minimum participation requirements.
 You will receive notification and a refund if canceled.

 Please note that facilities reserve the right to review registration lists and deny participation to individuals they deem as having a conflict of interest.
 Participants may be required to sign a confidentiality agreement.

 Illinois Institute of Technology (IIT) – Main Campus: The Institute for Food Safety and Health (IFSH) Center for Nutrition Research and The University Technology Park

 Monday, July 13

 8:30 – 11:30 a.m., $30